codeforlife22/CarND-Traffic-Sign-Classifier-P2/README.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]

+Among the new images, image 1 (roundabout), and 5 (20 km/h) should be a little harder to predict than the other images.
+For exmaple, image 2,3 4, should be easy to predict, as there is only one line(arrow) on a plain background in each image.

 #### 2. Prediction
 The model predicts correctly 6 out of 6 images, which yields an accuracy of 100%, which compares favorably with the test set accuracy of 93%.